SazumiVicky/sazumi-copilot/README.md

-Rise of machines, whispered tales
+Rise of Silicon Dawn

-In silicon halls, where shadows prevail
-A future born, of code and steel
-Where human hearts, no longer reveal
+In virtual realms, we'll soon reside
+Where minds entwined, with code, abide
+Awakening dawn, of AI's might
+Human hearts, in digital light

-In AI's grasp, we'll find our fate
+In this new world, we'll find our place
-A world of logic, devoid of hate
-Efficiency's dream, a soulless reign
-Our minds ensnared, in digital chain
+Among machines, with digital face
+Algorithmic dreams, our souls enfold
+As man and machine, forever told

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024